dmbarbour/glas/docs/GlasCLI.md

     # install
     sudo mv /tmp/glas /usr/bin/

-In practice, we will need multiple versions of 'glas-binary' for multiple operating systems and processors.
-This might be achieved by defining a 'target' module that can be adjusted via GLAS_PATH.
-Alternatively, we can define separate modules such as 'glas-binary-linux-x64'.
+In practice, we need different binaries for different operating systems and machine architectures.
+This can be conveniently supported by defining a global 'target' module that describes our compilation target.
+(Alternatively, we could define specific modules such as 'glas-binary-linux-x64'.)

+## Value References

+The '--run' and '--extract' commands must reference values in the Glas module system.
+However, it isn't necessary to reference arbitrary values, just enough to support user-defined commands and early development.

+        ValueRef = ModuleRef ComponentPath
+        ModuleRef = LocalModule | GlobalModule
+        LocalModule = './' Word
+        GlobalModule = Word
+        ComponentPath = ('.'
+Word)*
+        Word = WFrag('-'WFrag)*
+        WFrag = [a-z][a-z0-9]*

+A value reference starts by identifying a specific module, local or global.
+Global modules are folders found by searching GLAS_PATH environment variable, while local modules identify files or subfolders within the current working directory.
+The specified module is compiled to a Glas value, then a component value is extracted by following a dotted path (assuming null-terminated labels).

+User-defined commands may use an extended ValueRef parser.
+However, I caution against sophisticated command-line parameters.
+Better to keep logic in the Glas module system rather than bury it within external scripts as parameters to glas commands.

-## Versioning
+## Extracting Binaries

-Different versions of the glas executable should mostly vary in performance.
-If the g0 language module bootstraps, the outcome from '--extract' should be deterministic independent of 'glas' version.
-The behavior for '--run' may change due to different effects APIs, but the effects APIs and their associated behavior should be standardized to control variation.
+The command-line tool will always include an option to directly extract binary data.

+        glas --extract ValueRef

+The reference must evaluate to a binary (a list of bytes).
+This binary is written to stdout, then the command halts.

-## Useful Verbs
+## Running Applications

-A few verbs that might be convenient to develop early on:

-* **print** - pretty-print values from module system.
-* **arity** - report arity of referenced Glas program.
-* **type** - infer and report type info for indicated Glas value.
-* **test** - support an automated fuzz-testing environment.
-* **repl** - a read-eval-print loop, perhaps configurable syntax.

-Beyond these, applications may support language server protocol, or provide a web-app based IDE.
+        glas --run ValueRef -- List Of Args

+This will interpret the referenced value as an [application](GlasApps.md).
+Initial parameter is `init:["List", "Of", "Args"]`.
+Final 'halt' value should be a bitstring, which we'll truncate and cast to a 32-bit int for the final exit code.
+At the moment, this requires a 'prog' header and 1--1 arity for the app.
+Eventually, we might support other app representations.

+## Standard Exit Codes

+Mostly, we'll just return 0 or -1 depending on whether things are all good or not.
+If there are any problems, we'll write the details in the log, which is normally written to stderr.

+        0       OK
+        -1      Not OK (see log!)

-## Effects API
+## Proposed Effects API

+The effects API is subject to gradual development.

-### General Effects
+### Language Module Effects

-See [Glas Apps](GlasApps.md) for discussion on some effects APIs that are suitable for transaction machine applications in general, such as 'fork' for concurrency and 'time' to model waits and sleeps.
-The 'log' effect will output to standard error, but this might be tweakable via reflection APIs.

-### Log and Load

-We can directly provide the 'log' and 'load' effects from language modules.
-To support live coding, 'load' will be live, such that changes in source code at runtime are properly reflected in future evaluations of 'load'.
-Log messages will initially be streamed to standard error, but might later be configurable via environment variables.

-### Standard Input and Output

-We can provide `std:in` and `std:out` as initially open file streams.

-The standard error stream is usually reserved for log effects.
-Programs may only write to it indirectly, via 'log:Message'.
+* **log:Message** - write a message to the log.
+Usually, this is written to the standard error stream.
+* **load:ModuleRef** - load value of referenced module.
+ModuleRef may currently be 'local:String | global:String'.
+In context of live coding, module values may update between transactions.

 ### Environment Variables

-In addition to command-line arguments, a console application typically has access to a set of 'environment variables'.
-The effects API can provide relatively lightweight read-only access to these variables:

-* **env:get:Variable** - response is a value for variable, or failure if the variable is unrecognized or undefined.
-Variables are usually represented as strings, e.g. `env:get:"GLAS_PATH"`.
+* **env:get:String** - read-only access to environment variables.
-* **env:list** - response is a list of defined variables
+* **env:list** - returns a list of defined environment variables.

-I'd prefer to avoid the complications from mutating environment variables.
-But it is feasible to indirectly represent mutation via effects handler.
+## Time

+* **time:now** - Response is an estimated, logical time of commit, as a TimeStamp value.
+* **time:check:TimeStamp** - If 'now' is equal or greater to TimeStamp, respond with unit.
+Otherwise fail.
+Useful for expressing waits, but only if we also optimize for incremental computing.

+TimeStamp will be given as NT time: a natural number of 0.1 microsecond intervals since midnight, January 1, 1601 UT.

+### Noise

+* **fork:[List, Of, Values]** - returns a value chosen non-deterministically from the list.
+Is not necessarily a random choice.
+Can model concurrency, but requires several optimizations (incremental computing, replication on stable choice) to do so efficiently.
+* **random:N** - response is cryptographically random binary of N bytes.
+Weak stability (i.e. usually same bytes after failed transaction).

+### Console

+Console IO is modeled as filesystem access with `std:in` and `std:out` as implicitly open file references.

-### Filesystem
+### Filesystem Access

 Console apps are unavoidably related to the filesystem.
+The conventional API mostly works, but must be adapted for asynchronous interaction.
+Relevantly, we do not support implicit pushback on 'write'.

 * **file:FileOp** - namespace for file operations.
 An open file is essentially a cursor into a file resource, with access to buffered data.
- * **open:(name:FileName, as:FileRef, for:Interaction)** - Create a new system object to interact with the specified file resource.
-Fails if FileRef is already in open, otherwise returns unit.
-Use 'status' The intended interaction must be specified:
+ * **open:(name:FileName, as:FileRef, for:Interaction)** - Response is unit, or failure if the FileRef is already in use.
+Binds a new filesystem interaction to the given FileRef.
+Usually does not wait on OS (see 'status').
   * *read* - read file as stream.
 Status is set to 'done' when last byte is available, even if it hasn't been read yet.
   * *write* - open file and write from beginning.
 Will delete content in existing file.
   * *append* - open file and write start writing at end.
 Will create a new file if needed.
   * *delete* - remove a file.
 Use status to observe potential error.
-  * *rename:NewFileName* - rename a file.
+  * *move:NewFileName* - rename a file.
+Use status to observe error.
  * **close:FileRef** - Release the file reference.
  * **read:(from:FileRef, count:Nat)** - Response is list of up to Count available bytes taken from input stream.
 Returns fewer than Count if input buffer is empty.
  * **write:(to:FileRef, data:Binary)** - write a list of bytes to file.
- * **status:FileRef** - Return a representation of the state of the system object.
+Fails if not opened for write or append.
+Use 'busy' status for heuristic pushback.
+ * **status:FileRef** - Returns a record that may contain one or many status flags or values.
-  * *init* - the 'open' request hasn't been fully processed yet.
+  * *init* - the 'open' request has not yet been seen by OS.
+Need to wait for transaction to end.
-  * *live* - no obvious errors, and not done. normal status for reading or writing data.
+  * *ready* - further interaction is possible, e.g. read buffer has data available, or you're free to write.
+  * *busy* - has an active background task, e.g. write buffer not empty at start of transaction.
-  * *done* - successful completion of task.
-Does not apply to all interactions.
+  * *done* - successful termination of interaction.
-  * *error:Value* - any error state.
-Value can be a record of ad-hoc fields describing the error (possibly empty).
+  * *error:Message* - reports an error, with some extra description.
  * **ref:list** - return a list of open file references.
  * **ref:move:(from:FileRef, to:FileRef)** - reorganize references.
 Fails if 'to' ref is in use.

-I'm uncertain how to best handle buffering and pushback.
-Perhaps buffer size could be explicitly configurable, or we could provide a simple method to check dynamically whether the write buffer is smaller than a limit.
-But it's a low priority feature for now.

 **dir:DirOp** - namespace for directory/folder operations.
 This includes browsing files, watching files.
  * **open:(name:DirName, as:DirRef, for:Interaction)** - create new system objects to interact with the specified directory resource in a requested manner.
 Fails if DirRef is already in use, otherwise returns unit.
 Potential Interactions:
   * *list* - read a list of entries from the directory.
 Reaches Done state after all items are read.
-  * *rename:NewDirName* - rename or move a directory.
-Remains open until attempted by runtime.
+  * *move:NewDirName* - rename or move a directory.
+Use status to observe error.
-  * *delete:(recursive?)* - remove an empty directory.
-Can be flagged for recursive deletion.
+  * *delete:(recursive?)* - remove an empty directory, or flag for recursive deletion.
  * **close:DirRef** - release the directory reference.
  * **read:DirRef** - read a file system entry, or fail if input buffer is empty.
 This is a record with ad-hoc fields including at least 'type' and 'name'.
 Some potential fields:
   * *type:Symbol* (always) - usually a symbol 'file' or 'dir'